 Wilmington, DE 19850

-With the Southwest Rapid Rewards® Priority Credit Card, it's possible to earn a Companion Pass, get a 20% discount on certain in-flight purchases and be reimbursed for four upgraded boarding positions each year.
+With the Southwest Rapid Rewards® Priority Credit Card, it's possible to earn towards a Companion Pass, get a 20% discount on certain in-flight purchases and be reimbursed for four upgraded boarding positions each year.
 There's a $149 annual fee, but that's offset by $75 in annual Southwest travel credits and 7,500 points you receive each year on your account's anniversary.

 Intro Bonus Earns Points, Companion Pass